If there is one room at home that is synonymous with relaxation, it is certainly the bathroom.

-To restore a feeling of wellbeing in our bathrooms, let’s look at the main 6 steps to create a natural and relaxing ambiance.
+So let’s look at the main biophilic design elements to design a wellbeing-centered bathroom, one with a natural and relaxing ambiance.

-When it comes to artificial lighting, the best thing you can do is staying away from older neon lights and switching to LED!
+When it comes to artificial lighting, it’s best to steer away from older neon lights and switch to LED.

-Besides being way more energy efficient, LED lights produce a more natural-looking light and can often times be adjusted in both temperature and intensity.
+Besides being way more energy-efficient, LED lights produce a more natural-looking light and often allow for temperature and intensity adjustments.

-But plants are really a precious help to add life and health to interior spaces!
+Plants are the most known biophilic design tool.
+And they’re indeed very precious to add life and health to interior spaces!

-Also, some plants like ferns, peace lilies and snake plants live particularly well in damp areas like a bathroom.
-And they're also naturally air-cleaning, namely, they absorb harmful VOCs (Volatile Organic Compounds) leaving indoor air healthier to breathe.
+Some of these air-purifying plants – like ferns, peace lilies and snake plants – live particularly well in damp areas like a bathroom!

 3. Natural scents